runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/README.md

 Both properties are satisfied by our simplified model.
 Property (1) follows by an induction argument while property (2) follows by definition.

+## Next Steps

+The simplified models in this section ignore critical features needed in real implementations such as:

+-   authorization logic for performing various actions
+-   logic for maintaining an account's balance in assets *A* and *B*
+-   means of integrating the CPMM with the underlying assets (which are either blockchain primitives or smart contracts)
+-   logic to programmatically issue transactions to interact with other smart contracts (if necessary)
+-   etc...

+Our functional specification proofs in K and hand-proofs cover these additional details (and more) needed to provide a complete proof of our two safety properties list above.